SAP-archive/docs/concepts/bot_builder/builder_messages.md

 ### Delay

-You can add delay between each messages in a group of message.
-This delay should be comprised between 0 and 5 seconds.
+You can add a specific delay between each message in a group of messages.
+This delay should be between 0 and 5 seconds.

 ![Recast.AI - Specific delay](https://cdn.recast.ai/man/recast-ai-specific-delay.png)

-In the screenshot above, the second message will be sent to the user 2 seconds after the first message has been sent.
+In the screenshot above, the second message will be sent to the user 2 seconds after the first message.

-You can also configure a default message delay, that will be used if you don't specifiy a specific delay.
+You can also configure a default delay that is used if you don't set a specific delay.

 SCREENSHOT AGAIN

-If you don't set a delay, the messages are sent consecutively as usual.
+If you don't set any delay, the messages are sent consecutively as usual.

 ### Variables